TusharPaul01/ChatBot-ML-LSTM-/README.md

 Steps & Explaination :

 The code you provided appears to be a chatbot implementation using a neural network model for intent classification.
-It consists of two parts: training the chatbot model & using the trained model for chatbot interaction.
+It consists of two parts: training the chatbot model and using the trained model for chatbot interaction.

 In the training part:
 1. The code loads the training data from a JSON file (`intents.json`) containing text examples and corresponding intents.